 The DRPP (Direction du Renseignement de la prefecture de police de Paris), the French police intelligence service, the Judicial Police via the anti-terrorist division SDAT and the finance ministry's intelligence services - the DNRED (Direction Nationale du Renseignement et des Enquêtes Douanieres) and TRACFIN - have voiced growing concern since the attacks on the satirical newspaper and the Hyper Casher supermarket in January.
-The DGSE, the French external intelligence service, is also affected by the DGSI's information retention, even though a DGSE unit is actually based at the DGSI's headquarters in the Paris suburb of Levallois-Perret (IOL 728).
+The DGSE, the French external intelligence service, is also affected by the DGSI's information To ensure the parameters of the new platform respond to needs, the ANTENJ has put together a 30-odd page questionnaire to survey the capacity that interceptions companies already have.
+The agency headed by Damien Martinelli wants to avoid a repeat of the flurry of complaints both from industry and the police about the specifications that Thales drew up under contract to the ministry in 2010 (IOL 797).